 Copyright © 2010-2021 PitSense Niagara Escarpment Group Inc.

 March 8, 2018 - School bus routes and gravel truck haul routes don't mix.
 Another student's life lost in Alberta crash.
 To read full article click HERE

 February 12, 2019 - Our neighbours in Rockwood (CRC) have published several important documents in support of their fight against the proposed 'Hidden Quarry'.
-One of these is an explanation of the principle of 'Natural Capital' that dovetails well with our advocacy of 'Full Cost Accounting' and 'Financial Assurance Agreements' whereby applicants would include in their business plan and application the full costs, both natural and social, and provide full compensation to all affected parties.
+One of these is an explanation of the principle of 'Natural Capital' that dovetails well with our advocacy of 'Full Cost Accounting' and 'Financial Assurance Agreements' whereby applicants would include, in their business plan and application, the full costs both natural and social, of their operation, and provide full compensation to all affected parties.
 Author Peter Kauss, PhD explains: "There is both global and national recognition of the irreplaceable value of ecosystem services and the impact of human development on them."
 See this report, and more of Peter's important papers HERE